Screening is a process of identifying apparently healthy people who may be at increased risk of a certain disease or condition.

 All screening tests offered by the NHS are free.

-You can also find information about screening tests for you and your baby attached to this page.
+Find information about screening tests for you and your baby attached to this page.

 When a baby is born there are a range of routine health checks and tests that will take place in the first six weeks.
 These include: